 On June 26, 2014, the Authority adopted Resolution 2014-03 which authorized the issuance of not to exceed \$2,500,000,000 Florida Green Finance Authority Revenue Bonds in various series for the purpose of providing funds to finance the cost of qualifying renewable energy, energy efficiency and conversation and wind resistance improvements for use by property owners within the jurisdiction of the Authority.
 The proceeds of the Bonds may be used only for purposes of funding Qualifying Improvements and expenses incidental thereto, as authorized by and in the manner set forth in the PACE Act.
-As of September 30, 2017, the Authority issued \$2,225,700 authorized by Resolution 2014-03 and the remaining balance is \$2,497,774,300.
-Subsequent to year-end, the Authority issued two bonds authorized by Resolution 2014-03 totaling \$5,410,458.
+As of September 30, 2019, the Authority issued \$10,413,459.

-Special Assessment Revenue Bonds, Series 2015-1
+Special Assessment Revenue Bonds, Series 2015-1 (BrandsMart Project)

 In June 2015, the Authority issued \$2,225,700 Special Assessment Revenue Bonds, Series 2015-1 (BrandsMart Project).
-These bonds were issued to finance the cost of certain qualifying improvements for us by BrandsMart USA of West Palm Beach, Florida.
+These bonds were issued to finance the cost of certain qualifying improvements for use by BrandsMart USA of West Palm Beach, Florida.
 In addition, the Authority has entered into a financing agreement with BrandsMart USA to provide up to \$2,032,508 to BrandsMart USA for the sole purpose of paying the cost of Qualified Improvement on a certain property.
 In connection with the agreement, the Authority has levied a non-ad valorem assessment on the property.
 Principal and interest on the Bonds are to be paid annually commencing May 1, 2017 through May 1, 2026.